-- (2) The Secretary may make a determination under this section in relation to the person if the Secretary is satisfied that the person is the principal carer of one or more children: - (a) who suffer from a physical, intellectual or psychiatric disability or illness; and - (b) whose care needs are such that the person should, for the period specified in the determination, not be required to satisfy the activity test. - Note: For principal carer see subsections 5(15) to (24). - (3) The Secretary must make a determination under this section in relation to the person if the Secretary is satisfied that the person is the principal carer of one or more children, and that: - (a) the person is a registered and active foster carer; or - (b) the person is a home educator of that child, or one or more of those children; or - (c) the person is a distance educator of that child, or one or more of those children; or
+- (2) The Secretary may make a determination under this section in relation to the person if the Secretary is satisfied that the person is the principal carer of one or more children: - (a) who suffer from a physical, intellectual or psychiatric disability or illness; and - (b) whose care needs are such that the person should, for the period specified in the determination, not be required to satisfy the activity test.

+- (3) The Secretary must make a determination under this section in relation to the person if the Secretary is satisfied that the person is the principal carer of one or more children, and that: - (a) the person is a registered and active foster carer; or - (b) the person is a home educator of that child, or one or more of those children; or - (c) the person is a distance educator of that child, or one or more of those children; or - (d) under a family law order that the person is complying with, a child, of whom the person is a relative (other than a parent), is to live with the person. - Note 1: For principal carer see subsections 5(15) to (24). - Note 2: For registered and active foster carer see section 5B. - Note 3: For home educator see section 5C. - Note 4: For distance educator see section 5D. - Note 5: For family law order see subsection 23(1).